David Duke: Other publications

 To raise money in 1976, Duke (using the double pseudonym James Konrad and Dorothy Vanderbilt) wrote a self-help book for women, Finders-Keepers: Finding and Keeping the Man You Want.
 The book contains sexual, diet, fashion, cosmetic and relationship advice, and was published by Arlington Place Books, an offshoot of the National Socialist White People's Party.
 Tulane University history professor Lawrence N. Powell, who read a rare copy of the book given to him by journalist Patsy Sims, wrote that it includes advice on vaginal exercises and oral and anal sex and advocates adultery.
 The Klan was shocked by Duke's writing.
 According to journalist Tyler Bridges, The Times-Picayune obtained a copy and traced it to Duke, who compiled the content from women's self-help magazines.
 Duke has admitted using the pseudonym Konrad.

 In the 1970s, under the pseudonym Mohammed X, Duke wrote African Atto, a martial arts guide for black militants; he claimed it was a means of developing a mailing list to keep watch over such activists.

 Personal life

 While working in the White Youth Alliance, Duke met Chloê Eleanor Hardin, who was also active in the group.
 They remained companions throughout college and married in 1974.
 Hardin is the mother of Duke's two daughters.
-The Dukes divorced in 1984, and Chloe moved to West Palm Beach, Florida, in order to be near her parents.
+The Dukes divorced in 1984, and Chloê moved to West Palm Beach, Florida, in order to be near her parents.
 There, she became involved with Duke's Klan friend Don Black, whom she later married, and they began a small bulletin board system (BBS) called Stormfront, which has become a prominent online forum for white nationalism, Neo-Nazism, hate speech, racism, and antisemitism in the early 21st century.

 Duke rented an apartment in Moscow beginning around 1999.
 He lived in Russia for five years.
-He now resides in Mandeville, Louisiana.
+As of August 2016, he resides in Mandeville, Louisiana.